-As the retail landscape in Australia continues to change and custom expectations grow, JB Hi-Fi recognised an opportunity to increase revenue and overall growth by removing friction from the customer experience.
+As the retail landscape in Australia continues to change and customer expectations grow, JB Hi-Fi recognised an opportunity to increase revenue and overall growth by removing friction from the customer experience.
 We worked with JB Hi-Fi to perform research with customers and provide recommendations around how they could improve their ecommerce website, with a focus towards the online checkout experience.

 The organisation are in the top 250 retailers in the world and are one of the fastest growing, most successful businesses within their industry.

 As JB Hi-Fi expands across Australia and New Zealand, there is a considerable opportunity to continue increasing revenue and overall growth.
 To achieve this, the business acknowledges that they must improve customer experiences across both the digital and in store channels.
 In doing so, this will yield positive results and further protect and extend their customer base.

 Some of the key experiences that JB had a desire to improve prior to Christmas 2017 included improvements to online checkout, an enhanced Click & Collect experience and the ability to provide online delivery options.

 JB Hi-Fi’s online store is in high growth, but the pace of technology change is not fast enough.
 During discovery, we found the following problems.

 Data showed that customers were struggling to use the checkout and convert on mobile.
 This was a problem as over 50% of website traffic came from mobile users.